 How does darunavir work?

 The goal of HIV treatment is to reduce the level of HIV in your body (viral load).
-Ideally, your viral load should be so low that it is undetectable - usually less than 50 virus copies per ml of blood.
+Ideally, your viral load should be so low that it is undetectable - usually less than 50 copies of viruses per ml of blood.
 Taking HIV treatment and having an undetectable viral load protects the immune system and prevents HIV from being transmitted to another person during sex.

 How Can I Take Darunavir?

 If you forget to take a dose of darunavir, take it as soon as you remember the food.
-If it is less than 12 hours until the next dose, do not take a double dose, just skip the missed dose and continue.
+If it is less than 12 hours before the next dose, do not take a double dose, just skip the missed dose and continue.